dalcantara7/obsidian-auto-moc/README.md

 in Preview Mode
 ```

 NOTE: you must use the proper YAML frontmatter structure shown below.
-Otherwise, the alias will not be recognized and the note will be imported without the alias
+Otherwise, the alias/tag will not be recognized

 ```
-aliases: [Example, Example2]
+aliases: [alias1, alias2]
+tags: tag1, tag2
 ```

 or

 ```
 aliases:
+- alias1
+- alias2
+tags:
-- Example
+- tag1
-- Example2
+- tag2
 ```

+Frontmatter tags do not have a "#" prepended to them.
+Putting a "#" before a frontmatter tag is invalid YAML and will cause the tag not to be recognized

 <br>